 In the years since the Internet evolved from a simple string of phone-networked military computers to today’s news, communications, and entertainment juggernaut, experts have debated its impact on our daily lives.
 There’s no denying the Internet has forever transformed the ways in which we share information, build a business presence, form relationships and entertain ourselves, but are the children of today—the first generation to grow up in an “always on” world—suffering unforeseen consequences of the digital revolution?

 The answer is a somewhat qualified “yes.”
-While society has historically regarded any new technology with suspicion and concern, research indicates today’s kids—immersed almost from birth in both the virtual world and the real one—are acquiring an unsettling set of behaviors that might mean trouble down the line.
+While society has historically regarded any new technology with suspicion and concern, a cursory review of contemporary research reveals that today’s kids—immersed almost from birth in both the virtual world and the real one—are acquiring an unsettling set of behaviors that might mean trouble down the line.

 One such potentially disturbing behavior is the early adoption of multitasking.
 Although valued in the adult workplace as a productivity aid, in infants and toddlers, multitasking can actually hamper the development of concentration and interpersonal communication.
 Whereas toddlers used to pass an afternoon stacking blocks or finger painting with friends, today many are learning their numbers with an animated app or creating their latest masterpiece on their parents’ iPad.
 In addition to missing out on motor skill development, these kids are losing critical interactions with parents and other children—interactions necessary for the development of healthy relationships and interpersonal engagement later in life.